GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

    is up-to-date or if it needs to be refreshed.
 If the file is older that the :term:`GMT_DATA_SERVER_UPDATE` limit then we refresh the catalog.
 #.
 When the catalog is refreshed, we determine the publication date for each dataset on the server,
-   and if any local copies you may have are now obsolete will will remove them to force a re-download from the server.
+   and if any local copies you may have are now obsolete we will remove them to force a re-download from the server.

 Usage
 ~~~~~